BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 Notwithstanding any other provisions of these Articles, this Association shall not carry on any other activities not permitted to be carried on by a corporation exempt from Federal Income Tax under Section 501(c)(6) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue law; or any other corresponding provision of any future United States Internal Revenue law.

 ARTICLE XV - AMENDMENTS

-The Articles of Incorporation may be amended at any meeting of the Board of Directors by a two-thirds majority of the elected directors present and eligible to vote, provided that the proposed amendments have been distributed in writing to all agencies holding Regular Membership at least thirty (30) days prior to the meeting at which the amendments are to be considered.
+The Articles of Incorporation may be amended at any meeting of the Board of Directors by a two-thirds majority of the elected directors present and eligible to vote, provided that the proposed amendments have been distributed electronically to all agencies holding Regular Membership at least thirty (15) days prior to the meeting at which the amendments are to be considered.

 The Bylaws may be amended at any meeting of the Board of Directors by a two-thirds majority of the elected Board of Directors present and eligible to vote, provided the proposed amendments have been distributed in writing to all agencies holding Regular Membership at least thirty (15) days prior to the meeting at which the amendments are considered.